 Where to Stay in Kyoto

-I recently wrote an article that spotlights the best Kyoto onsen hotels, but what if you’re not looking for somewhere so opulent?
+There are as many different options for where to stay in Kyoto as there are types of travelers.
 I personally love staying in the simple, convenient Ryokan Kyoraku, though it admittedly seems to get fully booked pretty far out in most cases.

-Other bases for day trips from Kyoto include the higher-end Mitsuki Kyoto and the simple First Cabin Kyoto Arashiyama, which riffs off the “capsule” style of accommodation that are an alternative to hotels in Tokyo (besides these affordable cheap ones, anyway).
-Alternatively, this article provides a balanced look at amazing Kyoto accommodation, beyond ryokan, irrespective of which side trips from Kyoto you take.
+Other bases for day trips from Kyoto include the higher-end Mitsuki Kyoto and the simple First Cabin Kyoto Arashiyama, which riffs off the “capsule” style of accommodation that’s an alternative to hotels in Tokyo (besides these affordable cheap ones, anyway).

 Where can I go after Kyoto?